 Alexander Mere Latham was in the Talbot from 1877, was in the XI, captained the XV in 1880, and was made a Prefect before going up to BNC to read law.
 He was the father of the Lodge’s first Lewis, George Latham.

 He was called to the Bar at the Inner Temple in 1890.
 He was the Recorder of Birkenhead from 1912 to 1934.

 His other great passion was sport, and in particular cricket.
 He played both football and cricket for Cheshire, and was a member of the M.C.C. and the Surrey County C.C.
-After he was too old to play the game, for many years we he would umpire the OW match.
+After he was too old to play, he was for many years a stalwart umpire of the OW match.

 He was a member of the Reform.